s6ruby/redpaper/README.md

 - [2] - ruby programming language, see <https://www.ruby-lang.org>
 - [3] - solidity programming language, see <https://solidity.readthedocs.io>
 - [4] - vyper programming language, see <https://vyper.readthedocs.io>
-- [5] - EVM (ethereum virtual machine) assembly, see the Yul intermediate language section in the solidity programming language reference
+- [5] - yul intermediate language for the EVM (ethereum virtual machine) assembly code, see the Yul section in the solidity programming language reference